Art-abg/react-training-projects/README.md

 # react-training-projects

-Some small react projects to get my skills improved
+Some small react projects to get my skills improved.